Thram/thrux/src/pages/01 - Introduction.md

  # So why use Thrux?

- I've been working with this architecture for long time, even before this tools came up I used to apply this concept on my apps using my own implementations.
+ I've been working with this architecture for long time, I used to apply this concept on my apps using my own implementations.
 When Redux came out it was a relief, but after using it in several projects I found that at some point, if my app scales, my Redux files (actions/reducers/store) start to get messy and a bit annoying to handle.
 I also found my self writing a lot of boilerplate code every time I defined a new action, so inspired by the basic concepts that I just explained, I decided to create this library where I've simplified that workflow and aim to have a better and easier file structure.

  Let me show you how simple the above example could look using Thrux: